kaancelik99/vacation-planning-package/README.md

 # ✈️ Vacation Planning Package: Flight Affordability & Hotel Quality

 This project leverages **Python data analysis** tools to evaluate U.S. domestic flight prices and hotel quality ratings.
-The goal is to help users make smarter, data-driven decisions when planning a vacation by identifying cities that offer both affordable flights and highly rated hotels.
+The goal is to help users make smarter, data-driven decisions when planning a vacation by identifying cities that offer both **affordable flights** and **highly rated hotels**.

 ---